Department of Biomedical Engineering

 Engineering for Healthcare is a rapidly expanding discipline:

-- in radiology, the transfer to digital systems has led to advances in diagnostical imaging, and even offers simulation for the training and practice of Surgeons
+- in radiology, the transfer to digital systems has led to advances in diagnostic imaging, and now offers simulation technology for the training and practice of Surgeons

-- these technologies allow for minimally invasive robotic surgical procedures
+- new technology allows for minimally invasive robotic surgical procedures

 - biosystems or nanoelectronics have given rise to new types of therapies

-This fast-growing market needs competent and creative engineers to imagine tomorrow’s products.
+This fast-growing market needs skillful and creative engineers to imagine tomorrow’s products.